oracle-quickstart/oci-caas-pci/README.md

 Required: The Domain and Compartment OCID.

-Note: Specify the admin compartment you created the DNS zone in earlier.
+Note: If you want to create multiple sites using the same certificate, specify the Compartment OCID as the Admin Compartment OCID you created the DNS zone in earlier.
 This is ideal if you want to create multiple compartments (like dev, test, staging) in the same tenancy.